-The proposed Lakeview Village Draft Plan prepared by GSAI (January 28, 2019) reflects the culmination of years of visioning, master planning and consultation with the Province, City of Mississauga, Region of Peel, agency partners and the local community regarding future uses of this site.
-The proposed land uses reflect those that have been identified in City of Mississauga Official Plan Amendment (OPA) # 89, which was approved in August 2018.
+The proposed Draft Plan of Subdivision reflects the culmination of years of visioning, master planning and consultation with the Province, City of Mississauga, Region of Peel, agency partners and the local community regarding future uses of this site.
+The proposed land uses are also largely reflective of those identified in City of Mississauga Official Plan Amendment (OPA) # 89, which was approved in August 2018.